Camila Marambio, Astrida Neimanis, Karolin Tampere and Sarita Gálvez

 All bodies are eloquent and multilingual.
 In listening to, as well as with, our bodies, we can hear how they receive and produce signals; how they operate as both subject, and object; how they are instrumentalised.

-“By psychoacoustic umbilical chords, every individual is continuously related to the group’s body of sound, and the loss of this continuum equals a catastrophe.
+“By psychoacoustic umbilical cords, every individual is continuously related to the group’s body of sound, and the loss of this continuum equals a catastrophe.

 It is not for nothing that some ancient cultures inflicted banishment as a form of psychosocial death penalty: To belong together means first of all nothing else than to listen together.” – Peter Sloterdijk